iotempire/iotempower/doc/installation.rst

 Installation on Raspberry Pi from Pre-Prepared Image
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

-This section is currently outdated!
-Proceed with caution (look better at Linux installation).

 Tutorial videos for setup:

 - `On MacOS <https://www.youtube.com/watch?v=oHM-ojoST-c>`__

 - `On PC/Windows <https://youtu.be/DZ-PwxIc8wY>`__

-- On Linux: Please follow the installation steps below (or file an issue to ask for specific Linux video).
+- On Linux: Please follow the installation steps below (`Installation on Linux (and WSL)`_ or file an issue to ask for specific Linux video).